olegamobile/social-network/README.md

 ## Dockerized Setup

 Backend and frontend docker images are built using a docker-compose.yml file and a custom script (./dev.sh).
+Using Nginx to handle and route all the requests.

 ### Backend
 - Uses Go to build and serve the API